yoching/yoching/README.md

 ## My experience

 - Software engineer since 2013
-- Studied Information and Communication Engineering (Bachelor) and Interdisciplinary Information Studies (Master) at The University of Tokyo
+- Studied Interdisciplinary Information Studies (Master) and Information and Communication Engineering (Bachelor) at The University of Tokyo
+- Tech stacks
+    - Backend in TypeScript and Python
+        - AWS Lambda, GoogleCloud, Firebase, NestJS, Flask, pandas,
-- Mostly iOS app dev using Swift (7+ years)
+    - iOS native app in Swift
         - Made more than 10 apps from scratch
         - My strength of iOS:
             - Functional things (RxSwift, ReactiveSwift)
             - Architecture (TCA, MVVM, Coordinator, etc)
             - UI implementation
             - Firebase/Firestore
-- Expanding my tech stacks to:
-    - Web frontend (Elm, TS/JS)
+    - Web Frontend in TypeScript / Elm
-    - Functional Programming (Haskell, Elm, Unison)
-    - System Programming (Rust, Python)
-- Some experience in Backend (PHP, NodeJS, SQL) before iOS
+    - Other business scripts
 - Agile/Scrum, Pair-programming lover

 ## What I can offer